EvanJSP215/New_Website/README.md

 This is my personal website!

 ## Overview
 This is a Personal Portfolio Website with different sections showcasing my experiences and abilities as an upcoming Computer Science Graduate!

-This Website is done in pure HTML/CSS and Javascript
+This portfolio website was done in pure HTML/CSS and Javascript.

 Disclaimer: This website was developed in close observation of an online tutorial with modifications to add in multiple sections and designs.